bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - Right-click on project and choose **Team->Fetch from Upstream**
 ---
-title: How to reset to commits
+# How to reset to commits

 - Open the History view (tab at the bottom of the screen)
 - If nothing appears, click on the **org.eclipse.tracecompass.training.example**